chef/automate/components/docs-chef-io/content/automate/ha_common.md

 ### What are Self Signed Certificates?

-A self signed certificate is a digital certificate that is not signed by a publicly trusted certificate authority (CA).
-They are created, issued, and signed by the company or developer who is responsible for the website or software being signed.
-The private key used in such certificate is not validated by a third party and is generally used in low-risk internal networks or in the software development phase.
+A self-signed certificate is a digital certificate not signed by a publicly trusted certificate authority (CA).
+They are created, issued, and signed by the company or developer responsible for the website or software.
+The private key used in such a certificate is not validated by a third party and is generally used in low-risk internal networks or the software development phase.
 In addition, unlike CA-issued certificates, self-signed certificates cannot be revoked.

 #### Certificate Creation

-You can create a self-signed key and certificate pair with OpenSSL utility, a command line tool for creating and managing OpenSSL certificates, keys, and other files.
+You can create a self-signed key and certificate pair with the OpenSSL utility, a command line tool for creating and managing OpenSSL certificates, keys, and other files.

 Follow these steps to create a self-sign certificate:

-1. Install an *openssl* utility.
+1. Install an *OpenSSL* utility.

 2. Navigate to your workspace folder.
 For example, `cd /hab/a2_deploy_workspace`.